gitpoint/git-point/CONTRIBUTING.md

 ### Working on issues

 Please feel free to take on any issue that's currently open.
-To streamline priorities, we've created a [project](https://github.com/gitpoint/git-point/projects/1) to define the priority order of the different issues.
-It would be preferred if you can tackle a high priority issue, but if you can’t, feel free to resolve any issue that you would enjoy working on even if it happens to be a low priority.
+Feel free to resolve any issue that you would enjoy working on even if it happens to be a low priority.

 ## Setup